hamzambo/hamzambo.github.io/_posts/2022-1-1-congolese-boss-baby.md

 But mum was meticulous in her
 measurements.
-She made sure the clothes were never oversized. it was out of character for mum to make those baggy Kaunda suits for us.
+She made sure the clothes were never oversized. it was out of character for her to make those baggy Kaunda suits for us.

 Turns out the clothes my brother and I wore in